-Chase’s Total Business Checking is Chase’s base-level account.
-With Chase Total Business Checking, you’ll receive 100 free transactions per month, unlimited electronic deposits (like checks), and $5,000 worth of cash deposits per billing statement.
+Chase’s Business Complete Banking is Chase’s base-level account.
+With Chase Business Complete Banking, you’ll receive 100 free transactions per month, unlimited electronic deposits (like checks), and $5,000 worth of cash deposits per billing statement.
 There’s no minimum deposit to open the account.
 There’s a $15 monthly fee ($12 if you go paperless) for this account, but if you’re able to keep a $1,500 minimum balance, you can waive the fee.

 Compared to Chase, U.S. Bank’s Silver Business Checking, their base-level account, offers 150 free transactions per month, free mobile check deposit, and 25 cash deposits per month.
 If you go over the 100 transactions per month, you’ll incur a $0.50 fee per transaction.
 This account is completely free and requires no minimum balance to maintain, but if you want to receive paper statements, you’ll incur a $5 fee.

-With Chase Total Business Checking, you’ll get access to their network of 16,000 ATMs and about 5,00 branches across the country.
+With Chase Business Complete Banking, you’ll get access to their network of 16,000 ATMs and about 5,00 branches across the country.
 Chase also provides mobile banking access with this account.

 U.S. Bank’s Silver Business Checking offers access to many small business tools including payment processing, plus online and mobile banking.
 U.S. Bank has 3,000-plus branches, and 4,500-plus ATMs to use.